NEW! Display Product Variations on Separate Rows in a WooCommerce Table

 Lots of customers have asked for an option to separate variations and list them as individual rows in the table, as if they were unique products.
 So we’re pleased to have added this feature, and hope you find it a useful way to display variable products.

 Keep reading to learn all about this exciting new feature.

 How does the new option to display product variations work?

-Let’s say that you have a product called ‘T-Shirt’ with 2 attributes: Colour and Size.
+Let’s say that you have a product called ‘Hoodie’ with 2 attributes: Color and Toggles.
 Each attribute might have 2 options, giving you 4 product variations in total:

 There are now 3 ways to display these variations in a product table:

 - With the default variations option in WooCommerce Product Table, the T-Shirt product will use a single row in the table.
 The variations will be listed as 2 dropdown lists before the add to cart button: 1 for size, and 1 for colour.
 Customers can use the dropdown lists to select any combination of attributes before adding their chosen variation to the cart.

 - The new separate variations option works differently.
 It displays product variations on individual rows in the table, each with their own add to cart button.
 By displaying variations as individual products, you would think they are separate rather than options for a single product.
 In this example, the T-Shirt product takes up 4 rows in the table – 1 for each variation.
 The product name column contains the full details for each variation so that customers can see the difference and choose which ones to buy.
 If you’re using separate variation images then each variation will show its own unique image.